Skill Sheet: What You Will Learn Here

 Apart from these, oscillators are used to identify divergence between the price and the oscillator, indicating an impending undercurrent of a bearish or bullish move.
 Traders use a combination of indicators and oscillators along with price action and patterns to plan their entry and exit.

 Moving Averages are one of the most popular overlay indicators available for trading.
 They can be a simple moving average or an exponential moving average.
-A simple moving average is simply the moving average of the past prices of the required number of days, while exponential moving average places more emphasis on recent prices.
+A simple moving average is simply the moving average of the past prices of the required number of days, while an exponential moving average places more emphasis on recent prices.

 Moving averages are used to identify support and resistance areas and trends.
 They are incapable of predicting future trends as they are lagging indicators.
 However, exponential moving averages are more sensitive to prices than simple moving averages.